hanwenzhang123/front-end-interview/css/README.md

 </div>
 ```

-It is important to note that browsers which don't support HTML5's `srcset` (i.e. IE11) will ignore it and use `src` instead.
-If we really need to support IE11 and we want to provide this feature for performance reasons, we can use a JavaScript polyfill, e.g. Picturefill (link in the references).

-For icons, I would also opt to use SVGs and icon fonts where possible, as they render very crisply regardless of resolution.

 [[↑] Back to top](#table-of-contents)

 ### Is there any reason you'd want to use `translate()` instead of `absolute` positioning, or vice-versa?
 And why?